b-walls/UEBA-Spam-Email-Classification/README.md

 - **Random Forest Classifier**: The first model is a Random Forest Classifier.
 After investigation and hyper parameter tuning it appears that the default parameters work best for the dataset reaching a 0.979 accuracy score.
 - **XGBoost Classifier**: The second model is a XGBoost Classifier.
 After tuning the model to the data it reached an accuracy of 0.982, and better recall and precision scores than the Random Forest model.
-- **Export Model**: After training there is a method called `export_model` this is used to compress the model to a .pkl file and it's main use is to expand the capability of this project.
+- **Export Model**: After training there is a method called `export_model(model, filename, directory)` this is used to compress the model to a .pkl file and it's main use is to expand the capability of this project.
 The models can be imported into other python scripts.

 ## How to Use